 When it comes to generating a great return on investment, a detached villa is the preference among most foreigners, not least because, during the few weeks the owners themselves spend on the island each year, it also offers them a peaceful, private pool villa in which to relax.
 You can be certain that any villa will meet your exacting standards both inside and out because a lessee has the full say-so on decoration and landscaping.
 And with a well maintained pool villa, it is relatively easy to find both shorter-term holiday rentals, as well as longer-term monthly tenants all year around.

-People debate whether a leasehold property is technically a solid investment, but there is no debate that it is a sound income-producing asset.
-When finalising the lease contract, as always, use a good lawyer.
-If structured correctly, and with the cooperation of the owner/developer, the lease can be sold on to any willing buyer.
+As mentioned above, if the best legal advice is sought, a villa can also be a solid income producing asset, as well as a sound investment.
+To ensure that your property is both, it is absolutely vital that you use a good lawyer when finalising the lease contract.
+If structured correctly, and with the cooperation of the owner/developer, the lease can be sold on to any interested buyer, and a Thai buyer can even be sought to buy the property freehold.
 A leasehold may not be fully titled ownership, but it does offer domain over the property for the duration of the lease.
-Furthermore, a lessor will almost always offer a clause to renew the leasehold after the initial 30 years, giving the lessee a sense of longer-term ownership.
+Furthermore, most lessors will offer to renew the leasehold after the initial 30 years, giving a lessee the prospect of longer-term ownership.